MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The interior of the rectangle is filled using the current brush.

-The rectangle extends up to, but does not include, the right and bottom coordinates.
+The rectangle extends up to, but doesn't include, the right and bottom coordinates.
 This means that the height of the rectangle is *`y2`* - *`y1`* and the width of the rectangle is *`x2`* - *`x1`*.
 Both the width and the height of a rectangle must be greater than 2 units and less than 32,767 units.

 ### Example